maartyman/loama/uma-loama.md

 - `getTargetPermissionsForUser`: A specific version of getRemotePermissions, where we are only interested in the permissions for one user on one target.
 This must be moved to the underlying managers.
 This function will probably be removed in the future.

 #### Subejct-Specific Managers
 Because most of the work is done in the `PolicyService` and `PolicyInterpreter`, there is no big implementation in the WebID and Public Manager.
-The `createPermissions` and `deletePermissions` functions are one-liners, and the `editPermissions` is not actually needed in this implementation.
+Their `createPermissions` and `deletePermissions` functions are one-liners, and the `editPermissions` is not actually needed in this implementation.

 ### Controller
 High level logic is implemented in the controller.
 It uses the managers to delegate the main functionality of the application.
 The functions that remained unchanged are: